shaloo/docs.arcana/docs/db/config_dApp_with_db.md

     ![Select Testnet or Mainnet](/img/an_db_testnet_mainnet_select.png){.an-screenshots}

 * If a 'Mainnet' configuration profile is already created for an application, you can also switch between Testnet/Mainnet configuration profiles by using the 'Manage Apps' dashboard screen.
 Simply select the application card and click on 'Testnet' or 'Mainnet'.
-This will bring up the application dashboard screen displaying the application dashboard for the selected configuration profile.
+This will bring up the application dashboard screen for the selected configuration profile.

     ![Switch to Testnet](/img/an_db_all_app_card.png){.an-screenshots}

 !!! caution

-      Depending upon whether the 'Testnet' **{{config.extra.arcana.app_address}}** value or the 'Mainnet' **{{config.extra.arcana.app_address}}** value is used to integrate an application with the Auth SDK, the deployment of the app happens on the respective Arcana Network.
-"Testnet" usage is not billed but if an application chooses 'Mainnet' while integrating with the Auth SDK, it will be billed in the forthcoming releases.
+      Depending upon whether the 'Testnet' **{{config.extra.arcana.app_address}}** value or the 'Mainnet' **{{config.extra.arcana.app_address}}** value is used to integrate an application with the {{config.extra.arcana.sdk_name}}, the deployment of the app happens on the respective Arcana Network.
+"Testnet" usage is not billed but if an application chooses 'Mainnet' while integrating with the {{config.extra.arcana.sdk_name}}, it will be billed in the forthcoming releases.

 #### Switch Applications